| Title: | R6 Reference Class Based Data Structures |

 The traversals of the BST (in-order, pre-order, and post-order) are implemented as well.

-function can be input into the traverse
+A callback function can be input into the traverse function

 to specify how to treat the traversed nodes.

-By default (if you do not input anything here) the traverse
+By default (if you do not input anything here) the traverse function

 prints the traversed nodes.

-But of course you can, for example, store them by changing the callback
+But of course you can, for example, store them by changing the callback function,

 see the examples below.